Realtime Store - JavaScript

 - Useful for fetching shared state when joining a meeting or reloading a view.

-- Throws an error if the key is missing or if the request fails.
+FAILED_TO_GET_VALUEif the key has not been set or if the request fails.

 Parameters